apache/jena-site/source/documentation/tdb/configuration.md

 ## Logging Query Execution

-If the symbol "`tdb:logExec`" is set to "true", and also the logger `org.apache.jena.tdb.exec` is enabled fro level "info", then each basic graph patterns is logged before execution.
+If the symbol "`tdb:logExec`" is set to "true", and also the logger `org.apache.jena.tdb.exec` is enabled from level "info", then each basic graph patterns is logged before execution.
 This pattern logged is after substitution of variable values and after optimization by the